 As long as you have taken the time to prepare for the interview and you know enough about the company and the role, you should be able to arrive feeling ready and confident!
-Interview processes vary depending on the company but this is usually something the hiring manager or recruiter will outline to help you prepare the best way you can!
+Interview processes vary depending on the company, but this is usually something the hiring manager or recruiter will outline to help you prepare the best way you can!

-We interviewed our HR Manager, Mónica Senín, and asked her to share her expert tips and interview advice, revealing the best recruitment secrets - what recruiters like and what they don’t!
+We interviewed our former HR Manager, Mónica Senín, and asked her to share her expert tips and interview advice, revealing the best recruitment secrets - what recruiters like and what they don’t!
 Take advantage of this inside knowledge from Europe Language Jobs and you’ll become one step closer to landing your dream job!

-One of the biggest mistakes is when a candidate sends a CV that is saved in an unusual file format, whether it’s a corrupted file that loses its structure, or a document that won’t open at all.
+Format: One of the biggest mistakes is when a candidate sends a CV that is saved in an unusual file format, whether it’s a corrupted file that loses its structure, or a document that won’t open at all.
 Please, send your documents in PDF format to avoid these errors.
-Also, never send a photograph of your CV taken from a mobile phone or camera of a CV, we see this a lot and it's usually extremely hard to read and comes across as plain lazy!
+Also, never send a photograph of your CV taken from a mobile phone or camera of a CV - we see this a lot and it's usually extremely hard to read and comes across as plain lazy!

-CVs that contain all of this information show us a clear explanation of why you want to work us.
+CVs that contain all of this information show us a clear explanation of why you want to work with us.
 It shows that you have personalised your CV for the job role and that you have a genuine interest in the company.
-It's so much nicer to read a CV that is informative and descriptive rather than a generic and unclear CV!
+It's so much nicer to read a CV that is informative and descriptive rather than a generic and unclear one!

-As I spend most days looking through CVs, it’s always nice to see a CV that is well structured with a clear design!
+As I spend most days looking through CVs, it’s always nice to see a CV that is well-structured with a clear design!
 These designs and templates are very easy to find on Google and although we don’t recommend just completely copying a CV template, it’s good to use these templates as a reference.

 Remember, it's extremely easy for us to notice when the same generic CV has been distributed to loads of different companies - don't be lazy!

-The call lasts around 15 minutes, and here we evaluate the energy, motivation and reasons on why they applied to the role.
+The call lasts around 15 minutes, and here we evaluate the energy, motivation, and reasons why they applied to the role.
 If a candidate claims that their dream is to be a painter, and they are applying for a sales role, we are not going to choose that candidate for obvious reasons!